 They want to dominate Iraq, and they're trying to negotiate with the United States on that subject.

-Uh, they use their nuclear program as a lever to threaten the United States with and to try to get concessions there.
+They use their nuclear program as a lever to threaten the United States with and to try to get concessions there.

-Now, in doing this in Israel, they get an other lever.
+Now, in doing this in Israel, they get another lever.

-We haven't been hit in five years.
+We haven't been hit five years.

-And that now the Iranians are coming at us with instability in Iraq, a nuclear program that may or may not be there, and finally, a very potent uh terrorist force, Hezbollah.
+Hezbollah is a global organization, and what the Iranians are really doing here is signaling the United States that there's a new sheriff in town, or rather, an old sheriff has woken up, and that now the Iranians are coming at us with instability in Iraq, a nuclear program that may or may not be there, and finally, a very potent terrorist force, Hezbollah.

 And what they're trying to get the United States to do is say, there are just too many things coming at me, Iran.